Office of Recruitment and Admissions

 Valid Proof of Vaccination Exemption

-Conscientious Objection Form for student LIVING IN ON-CAMPUS HOUSING: An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
-A conscientious exemption form from the Texas Higher Education Coordinating Board must be used and can be downloaded from the following link: TEXAS DEPARTMENT OF STATE HEALTH OF HEALTH SERVICES FORM.
+- Conscientious Objection Form: An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
+A conscientious exemption form from the Texas Department of State Health Services (TDSHS) can be filled online on the following link: TEXAS DEPARTMENT OF STATE HEALTH SERVICES FORM.
 Please complete the instructions provided on the conscience exemption form.
+Please allow several weeks for delivery.

 Other Vaccination Exemptions